-The following table summarizes the compensation earned by or paid to our principal executive officer and our principal financial officer, who constitute all of our executive officers, for our fiscal years ended June 30, 2016 and 2015.
+The following table summarizes the compensation earned by or paid to our principal executive officer and our principal financial officer, who constitute all of our executive officers, for fiscal 2019 and fiscal 2018.
 We have no defined benefit or actuarial pension plan, and no deferred compensation plan.